Pharmacy is a broad and challenging profession in which pharmacists are key members of the healthcare team in the community and hospitals.

 A career in pharmacy allows you to work in a variety of different sectors such as community, hospital, industry, primary care, GP Practice, academia.

 The average starting salary for our 2012 Pharmacy graduates on the four-year course was £17,773 for a pre-registration placement.

 The average starting salary for our 2012 Pharmacy graduates on the fiveyear course (registered Pharmacists) was £32,350.

 Typical offer (UCAS tariff points): 320

-Typically 3 A-level subjects – with 220 points (A,B) from Chemistry and one other science subject, and 100 points from one other subject.
-OR 2 A-level subjects, one of which must be Chemistry, plus 2 AS levels, with Biology and Maths highly desirable if not offered at A level.
-General Studies and Critical Thinking points not counted.
-All offers will be subject to interview.
+Typically from 3 A-level subjects – with 220 points (A,B) from Chemistry and one other Science subject, and 100 points from one other subject, or 2 A-level subjects, one of which must be Chemistry, plus 2 science AS levels.
+General Studies and Critical Thinking points are not considered.

-Or DDD in the BTEC Diploma in Applied Science with the following units at Distinction: Maths and Stats for Science Technicians OR Mathematical Tools in Science AND Using Statistics at Distinction grade, PLUS four Chemistry units at Distinction grade.
-You will also need 5 GCSEs at grade C or above which must include Maths and English as well as 2 science subjects at minimum grade B.
+DDD from the BTEC Extended Diploma in Applied Science with the following units: Maths and Stats for Science Technicians OR Mathematical Tools in Science AND Using Statistics; PLUS four Chemistry units - all at Distinction.